toptutoring/ttutoring/_posts/2018-01-22-memorization-techniques-part-four.md

 <!--more-->

 In order for you to utilize this system, you'll need to do a bit of work upfront.
 First, you must memorize words, or "peg" words associated with each numerical value.
-You can make up your own words (I'll explain the systems and how they work later), or use the standard ones listed below.
+You can make up your own words or use the standard ones listed below (I'll explain the systems and how they work later).
 Afterwards, you can associate each item you are trying to memorize with these "peg" words you have now committed to memory.

 Currently, two main systems of peg words exist: the **Rhyming Pegs** and **Major Pegs**.